KDE/digikam-doc/post_processing/metadata_editor.rst

 Subjects
 ~~~~~~~~

-This view record subject information about the item.
+This view records subject information about the item.

     - **Use structured definition of the subject matter**: this checkbox allows to edit the `IPTC/NAA taxonomy subject codes <https://iptc.org/standards/subject-codes/>`_, with a focus on text.
 It consists of about 1,400 terms structured into 3 levels.
 The **Use standard reference code** option allows to select the standard taxonomy, and the **Use custom definition** option allows to customize the values.
 More than one entries can be append to a list of reference.
     - **IPR**: this field is the Informative Provider Reference.
 I.P.R is a name registered with the IPTC/NAA, identifying the provider that provides an indicator of the content.
 The default value for the I.P.R is *IPTC* if a standard Reference Code is used.
 This field is limited to 32 characters.